Quantum Information Measures in Quartic and Symmetric Potentials using perturbative approach: Information measures

 where,

-While the uncertainty principle deals with the limits of measurement in quantum mechanics, Shannon entropy deals with the quantification of information in a probabilistic framework.
-However, there is a conceptual similarity between the two in terms of the idea of uncertainty and the limits of knowledge or measurement.
-In quantum mechanics, the uncertainty principle implies that there are inherent limits to the simultaneous knowledge of certain pairs of complementary properties, such as position and momentum, or energy and time.
-This uncertainty arises from the wave-particle duality of quantum systems and the probabilistic nature of quantum measurements.
-Shannon entropy, on the other hand, provides a measure of uncertainty or unpredictability in a probability distribution.
-It quantifies the average amount of information needed to describe or predict the outcomes of a random variable.
-High entropy implies higher uncertainty or unpredictability, while low entropy implies lower uncertainty or greater predictability.
-Although these concepts are not directly connected, they both reflect the fundamental limitations on our ability to precisely know or predict certain aspects of physical systems.
-The uncertainty principle sets limits on the simultaneous knowledge of complementary properties in quantum mechanics, while it quantifies the uncertainty or information content of random variables in a probabilistic framework.
-This is been briefly discussed in \cite{unentropy1,unentropy2}, which can be represented as
+Although originating from different disciplines, the uncertainty principle and Shannon entropy both address the theme of uncertainty and the inherent limits of what can be known.
+In quantum mechanics, the uncertainty principle defines the fundamental boundaries on how accurately we can measure paired properties, such as position and momentum or energy and time, simultaneously.
+This principle arises from the dual characteristics of particles and waves and the inherently probabilistic behavior of quantum systems.
+On the other hand, Shannon entropy measures the amount of information in a probabilistic system, highlighting how unpredictable the outcomes are.
+Despite their distinct backgrounds, both concepts highlight the inherent limitations on measurement and knowledge.

+Shannon entropy measures the degree of unpredictability or dispersion within a probability distribution, reflecting the average amount of information required to describe or predict the outcomes of a random variable.
+A higher entropy value signifies greater unpredictability, while a lower value indicates less uncertainty and more accurate forecasting.
+Even though these concepts are not directly related, they both highlight the inherent limitations in our capacity to fully comprehend or forecast specific aspects of physical systems.
+The uncertainty principle imposes limits on our capacity to measure paired variables simultaneously in quantum mechanics, while Shannon entropy assesses the level of uncertainty or information content in random variables within a probabilistic framework.
+This connection is briefly explored in \cite{unentropy1, unentropy2} and illustrated as follows: